orbitmines/archive/projects/Untitled.md

 	- Enabling citizen scientists
 	- Tool -> Education
 - Dynamic Interfaces
-	- Platforms go away, and instead we have people doing optimization (databases, dataformats etc.),
+	- Platforms go away, and instead we have people doing optimization (databases, dataformats etc.), picking representations (UI), where it is hosted (servers).

 - 'Universal' Standards